 But I stood.

-I have seen my kin cut down, dishonored.
-The old ways trampled—replaced with madness.
+I have seen my kin on the pyre, seen the oathstones cast aside.
+Madness.
 Men swore false oaths with clean hands.
-Knife-hearted women spoke of love while hiding blades in their breath.
-The fire in the hearth died.
+Knife-hearted women spoke of love.
+The hearthfire—a memory.

 But I stood.